freesewing/freesewing/markdown/org/newsletter/2024q4/en.md

 Welcome to the 2024 Autumn edition of the FreeSewing newsletter.

-Here's what we've cobbled together for you on this first day of July:
+Here's what we've got for you for our last newsletter of this year:

 - 🕵️ Behind the Seams: Vili (7-minute read by Vili & Karen)
-- 🛟 Highlights from the Need Help channel on Discord (2-minte read by Ben)
+- 🛟 Highlights from the Need Help channel on Discord (2-minute read by Ben)
 - 🏋️ Six languages weigh more than one (5-minute read buy Joost)

 Shall we get started?